wp-plugins/dpabottomofpostpage/readme.txt

 Add ability to display messages in Home, Category & Archives summary pages.
 Add a title for each message area so that when you return months later you have a Title to describe each meaasge and not forget what you did.

+== 1.03 ==

+Fixed a bug that was not displaying messages correctly at the bottom of a page.

 == Upgrade Notice ==